threefoldfoundation/info_sdk/src/tfgrid_demo/website.md

-## Website Publisher
+# Website Publisher

 Publisher is an online decentralised publishing tool that could be used to host wikis, websites, and blogs on top of the Threefold Grid.
 By creating and hosting your own publishing platform, users will no longer need to depend on centralised, hosted online publishing tools like blogspot, or wordpress.
+On this section we will teach you how to build and host your own website by using the Website Publisher.

-### Publish a Website on Top of the Threefold Grid
+## Publish a Website on Top of the Threefold Grid

-#### Name Your Website Project
+### Name Your Website Project

 This name will be used to identify this website on your deployed websites' list on the 3Bot Admin Panel Dashboard.
+Keep in mind that this name would also be used as your website's subdomain (a part of your website's address).

 ![](./img/website_1.png)

-#### Add a Website Title, Repo URL and Branch
+### Add a Website Title, Repo URL and Branch

 ![](./img/website_2.png)